interaction-dynamics/learn-plateform/src/app/(docs)/docs/user-experience/analytics/page.md

 > Peter Drucker said once: You can’t improve what you don’t measure.

-Analytics is the key to understand your users and improve your website.
+Analytics is the key to understand what can be improved and to measure the improvements.
 You can use analytics to:

 - understand your users
 - improve your website